modelbashir-create/ChromaVue-V1/README.md

 	•	Human + machine: Blended designs give patients/caregivers an intuitive “looks off” cue; tiled designs give clinicians quantitative trends and exportable research data.

-  The code displayed here is an early prtotype of the phone app it does not use a MVVM architecture,the reflectence model it self has not been added to the software.
-I might make physical changes to the patch such as using upconversion pigments to turn IR light into visible light or code it so that instead of 3 bands i can eastimate an IR band.
+  The code displayed here is an early prtotype of the phone app it does not use a MVVM architecture,the reflectence model itself has not been added to the software.
+I might make physical changes to the patch such as using upconversion pigments to turn IR light into visible light or estimate an IR reflectence from the 3 wavelngths.
-  Early MCX simulation show that there is enough signal to noise for the phone sensor to detect change in sto2 from 3cm-10cm away from tissue over the desired range 70% t0 20% sto2. only 7.5% of light will reach the sensor making this an ideal problem for
+  Early MCX simulation show that there is enough signal to noise for the phone sensor to detect change over the desired ranges.
+Its an ideal problem for ML, many weak signals with predictable physics.
-  Machine learning.
-Many weak signals that follow predictable physics informed behavior.